crispaulcastaneda/landing-page-mo/README.md

 Disclaimer
 ===

 This repository is for personal portfolio and educational purposes only.
 It does not represent an official product or service of CoreX Studio.
-The original work remains the intellectual property of [Organization Name], and any use of this project must comply with their terms and conditions.
+The original work remains the intellectual property of CoreX Studio, and any use of this project must comply with their terms and conditions.

 Contact
 ===